-In the previous article, I have explained what is domain knowledge and the importance of domain knowledge in the IT industry.
-This article will explain about healthcare domain basic knowledge in brief.
+In the previous article, I have explained what is domain knowledge and the importance of domain knowledge in the IT software industry.
+In this article, I will explain about healthcare domain basic knowledge in brief.

 About Healthcare Domain Knowledge